GABETROLL/holbertonschool-web_front_end/developer_tools/README.md

     https://developer.chrome.com/docs/devtools/css/
 10. Swap the "About" and "Portfolio" ``section``s
     I just dragged the "About" ``section`` tag in the inspect tab over the "Portfolio" ``section`` tag.

+13. Select the Avatar image in the header and type $0 in the console.
+Enter.
+What does it return?